 The hotel was also super quiet (and my husband is super sensitive to noise, so his endorsement means a lot) and the view from our room was spectacular (see the second photo below)!

 Well, that’s it from our quick 24 hours in downtown Chicago!
-If you guys are looking for more restaurant options, my from Laura from A Beautiful Plate has a whole post on where to eat in the West Loop.
+If you guys are looking for more restaurant options, my friend Laura from A Beautiful Plate has a whole post on where to eat in the West Loop.
 Definitely check it out!